 If you worked part of your career in Belgium and decide to stay here or if you plan to retire in Belgium, you might want to consider drafting an international will.
 This will allow you to determine who will be entitled to your estate, or how your property will be divided in the event of your death, especially if you own assets abroad.

 If you live in Belgium and you are deemed to be domiciled here, the Belgian inheritance rules will automatically apply to your worldwide estate.
 Your nationality is not relevant in this context.
 Taxpayers whose tax residency is established outside Belgium can be subject to non-resident income tax, but this does not avoid Belgian inheritance tax being due if they live in Belgium at the time of death.
-If you have an approved expat status, but are domiciled here at the same time, the Belgian inheritance taxes will apply.
+If you have a non-resident (expat) status, but are domiciled here at the same time, the Belgian inheritance taxes will apply.

 Foreign diplomatic and consular staff retain their tax residency abroad and are therefore not considered to have their domicile in Belgium.
 The Belgian inheritance rules will not apply, except to any real estate they own in Belgium.
 The same rules apply to officials of international organizations (e.g. EU and NATO) who are solely here by reason of their duties for the organization on the condition they are not separately engaged in any gainful occupation.